ajaymidnightCoder/Shubh-Aarambh/PRIVACY_POLICY_EN.md

 - We never sell or share information with third parties
 - We avoid handling sensitive data entirely
 - All processing happens locally on your device
-- Nothing is uploaded to external servers (we don’t have servers)
+- Nothing is uploaded to external servers

 Our goal is simple:
 **Shubh Aarambh should work beautifully without knowing anything about you.**